mak448a/AI-Drawing-Chatbot/README.md

 1. Get an API key from Stable Horde [at their register page](https://stablehorde.net/register) and place it in `api_key.txt`.
 2. Get a bot token from the [Discord Developer Portal](https://discord.com/developers/applications) and place it in `bot_token.txt`.
+Make sure to switch on Message Content Intent in the Bot tab of the Developer Portal.
 3. Clone the Stable Horde CLI repository:
 ```shell
 git clone 'https://github.com/mak448a/AI-Horde-With-Cli' --depth=1